 Meet Barbara

 Barbara is running to refocus the legislature on practical solutions that address voters' most urgent needs.
-A Utah native, mother of two, and small town sprout, she believes in community-centered, accountable leadership and understands firsthand how rising housing costs, gaps in public land policy, and government waste impact the hardworking folks of smaller communities.
+A Utah native, mother of two, and small town sprout, she believes in community-centered, accountable leadership and understands firsthand how rising housing costs, archaic policy, and government waste impact the hardworking folks of rural communities.

-Like many Utahns, Barbara grew tired of hearing the same problems rehashed every election cycle: not enough affordable homes, ever-rising taxes with little return to the community, and weak policies that fail to take care of our land, air, and water.
+Like many Utahns, Barbara grew tired of hearing the same problems rehashed every election cycle: not enough affordable homes, ever-rising taxes with little return to the community, and weak policies that fail to take care of our natural resources.
+Those costs are always passed down to the taxpayer.
 She went looking for answers and found a familiar pattern: a legislature that is more concerned about retaining and consolidating its own power rather than serving the public that elected them.

 It isn’t simply “local versus state,” and it isn’t “left versus right.”
 Too often, it’s a lack of guardrails on the legislature itself that allow responsibility to fall through the cracks and for taxpayer dollars to be wasted in the process.

 Barbara realized that she wasn't satisfied making phone calls and sending emails to leaders who weren't listening.
 She had to do something.
-She plans to push for real reform: ensuring taxpayer dollars benefit the taxpayer first, advancing practical solutions to help young families afford homes, protecting Utah’s long-term water security, and restoring accountability to leadership.
+She plans to push for real reform: ensuring taxpayer dollars benefit the taxpayer first, advancing practical solutions to help young families afford homes, protecting Utah’s long-term water security by investing in farmers, and restoring accountability to leadership.

 She’s not here to fight ideological battles or treat the House Floor like a pulpit.
 Barbara is running to put common sense back at the heart of Utah politics so families and communities don’t have to keep waiting for affordable homes, cleaner air, and a government they can trust to put them first.